Gundestrup cauldron: Reconstruction

 Since the cauldron was found in pieces, it had to be reconstructed.
 The traditional order of the plates was determined by Sophus Müller, the first of many to analyze the cauldron.
 His logic uses the positions of the trace solder located at the rim of the bowl.
 In two cases, a puncture mark penetrating the inner and outer plates also helps to establish the order.
 In its final form, the plates are arranged in an alternation of female-male depictions, assuming the missing eighth plate is of a female.

 Not all analysts agree with Müller's ordering, however.
-Taylor has pointed out that aside from the two cases of puncturing, the order cannot be determined from the solder alignments.
+Timothy Taylor has pointed out that aside from the two cases of puncturing, the order cannot be determined from the solder alignments.
 His argument is that the plates are not directly adjacent to each other, but are separated by a 2 cm gap; thus, the plates in this order cannot be read with certainty as the true narrative, supposing one exists.
-However Larsen (2005: 16, fig. 12) indicates, not only did his study vindicate the order for the inner plates established, by Muller, Klindt-Jensen, and Olmsted, but the order of the outer plates is also established by the rivet holes, the solder alignments, and the scrape marks.
+However, Larsen indicates, not only did his study vindicate the order for the inner plates established, by Muller, Klindt-Jensen, and Olmsted, but the order of the outer plates is also established by the rivet holes, the solder alignments, and the scrape marks.